 Be aware of what can raise your blood pressure as you take a home reading: even having a full bladder or crossing your legs can increase it.

-You can check the model's box to see if it has passed international standard clinical tests.
+When shopping for a blood pressure monitor, you should check to see if the model has passed international standard clinical tests.
 This information is also available from the British Hypertension Society.
 There are certain groups of people who might have particular needs:

-When you use your monitor you should be seated with your arm stretched out and supported, on the arm of a chair or a cushion, for example.
+When you use your blood pressure monitor, you should be seated with your arm stretched out and supported, on the arm of a chair or a cushion, for example.
 You should be quiet and relaxed, sitting for five minutes before you take the reading, and not too hot or cold.

 Make sure you follow the manufacturer's instructions exactly – for example, if they tell you to position the tube down the centre of your arm in line with your middle finger, that's precisely what you need to do to get accurate readings.